Tushargupta9800/flutter_music_player/README.md

 4) flutter_media_notification:

 # Android Permissions used:-
-1) uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE" /
+1) uses-permission android:name="android.permission.READ_EXTERNAL_STORAGE"
-2) <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED"/
+2) uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED"
-3) <uses-permission android:name="android.permission.WAKE_LOCK"/
+3) uses-permission android:name="android.permission.WAKE_LOCK"

 # bug(s):-
 1) You have to turn on the Internet for a few seconds to play the full playlist in Background. <br/>   But still without the internet you can play one song in background and play next and prev songs from notification bar.